 We believe we are one of the largest value-add processors and distributors of industrial metals in North America measured in terms of sales.
 Our industry is highly fragmented with the largest companies accounting for only a small percentage of total market share.
 Our customer base ranges from local, independently owned fabricators and machine shops to large, international original equipment manufacturers.
-We carry a full line of over 65,000 products in stainless steel, aluminum, carbon steel, and alloy steels and a limited line of nickel and red metals in various shapes and forms.
+We carry a full line of over 75,000 products in stainless steel, aluminum, carbon steel, and alloy steels and a limited line of nickel and red metals in various shapes and forms.
 More than 75% of the products we sell are processed to meet customer requirements.
-Specifically, we provide a wide range of flat and long metals products, we offer numerous value-added processing and fabrication services such as bending, beveling, blanking, blasting, burning, cutting-to-length, drilling, embossing, flattening, forming, grinding, laser cutting, machining, notching, painting, perforating, punching, rolling, sawing, scribing, shearing, slitting, stamping, tapping, threading, welding, or other techniques to process materials to a specified thickness, length, width, shape, and surface quality pursuant to specific customer orders.
-For the year ended December 31, 2017, we purchased 2.0 million tons of materials from suppliers throughout the world.
+Specifically, we provide a wide range of flat and long metals products, we offer numerous value-added processing and fabrication services such as bending, beveling, blanking, blasting, burning, cutting-to-length, drilling, embossing, flattening, forming, grinding, laser cutting, machining, notching, painting, perforating, polishing, punching, rolling, sawing, scribing, shearing, slitting, stamping, tapping, threading, welding, or other techniques to process materials to a specified thickness, length, width, shape, and surface quality pursuant to specific customer orders.
 Our value proposition also includes providing a superior level of customer service and responsiveness, technical services, and inventory management solutions.
 Our range of products together with our breadth of services allows us to create long-term partnerships with our customers and enhances our profitability.
+We continue to focus on our systems and enhance our online services to provide increased functionality and flexibility to our customers.

 We track the processing, if any, performed on sold material for over 95% of our total revenues.
 The activities we track broadly fall into four main processing categories: (1) sheet processing (excludes fabrication activities), (2) as-is long and plate, (3) cut long and plate, and (4) fabrication.
 A key metric that we track is the percentage mix of revenue that comes from our fabrication capabilities.
-In 2010, the mix of revenue from fabrication activities was 6.7% of our sales, while in 2017, our mix of revenue from fabrication activities rose to 9.8% of our sales largely due to the strategic investments we have made in value-added processing capital expenditures.
+In 2010, the mix of revenue from fabrication activities was 6.7% of our sales, while in 2018, our mix of revenue from fabrication activities was 10.2% of our sales largely due to the strategic investments we have made in value-added processing capital expenditures.
+On July 2, 2018, JT Ryerson acquired Central Steel and Wire Company ("CS&W") a leading metal service center with locations across the Central and Eastern United States offering a wide selection of products and capabilities, with a commercial portfolio centered on bar, tube, plate, and steel products.

-We operate over 90 facilities across North America and five facilities in China.
+We operate 97 facilities across North America and five facilities in China.
 Our service centers are strategically located near our customers, which allows us to quickly process and deliver our products and services, often within the next day of receiving an order.
 We own, lease, or contract a fleet of tractors and trailers, allowing us to efficiently meet our customers' delivery demands.
 In addition, our scale enables us to maintain low operating costs.
-Our operating expenses as a percentage of sales for the years ended December 31, 2017 and 2016 were 14.0% and 15.3%, respectively.
+Our operating expenses as a percentage of sales for the years ended December 31, 2018 and 2017 were 14.0% and 14.3%, respectively.

-We serve approximately 40,000 customers across a wide range of manufacturing end markets.
+We serve approximately 45,000 customers across a wide range of manufacturing end markets.
 Our geographic network and broad range of products and services allow us to serve large, international manufacturing companies across multiple locations.
 We believe the diverse end markets we serve reduce the volatility of our business in the aggregate.